Chlorine: Chlorine fluorides

 The product, chloryl fluoride, is one of the five known chlorine oxide fluorides.
-These range from the thermally unstable FClO to the chemically unreactive perchloryl fluoride (FClO_{3}), the other three being FClO_{2}, F_{3}ClO, and F_{3}ClO_{2}.
+These range from the thermally unstable FClO to the chemically unreactive perchloryl fluoride (FClO3), the other three being FClO2, F3ClO, and F3ClO2.
 All five behave similarly to the chlorine fluorides, both structurally and chemically, and may act as Lewis acids or bases by gaining or losing fluoride ions respectively or as very strong oxidising and fluorinating agents.